Monica L. Blume, LCSW, MSW, MBA

 Maki received his Master's degree in Social Work from BYU.
 He has experience working with a variety of populations.
 He additionally spent 5 years working as a mentor for youth in residential treatment in the state of Utah.
 He's also spent a year working with family and children, helping with specific needs and connecting them to needed services.

-addiction, and those in need of overcoming trauma.
-Maki also worked for the LDS Church in the Development Counseling services department and spent the majority of his time helping individuals seek
+Maki's mental health interest also includes his experience working with the Utah County Department of Drug and Alcohol Prevention and Treatment, specifically working with individuals overcoming addiction, and those in need of overcoming trauma.
+Maki also worked for the LDS Church in the Development Counseling services department and spent the majority of his time helping individuals seek employment or continuing education.

 Since 2020 Maki has moved to Jacksonville Florida where he is currently operating our out of state location.